Live · Updated 1 hour ago

 What's the difference between p10, p50 (median), and p90 prices?

-p10 means 10% of stations sell for less than this price (the cheap end of the market). p50 is the median — half the stations are higher, half are lower. p90 means 10% of stations sell for more than this price (the expensive end).
+p10 means 10% of stations sell for less than this price (the cheap end of the market). p50 is the median, so half the stations are higher, half are lower. p90 means 10% of stations sell for more than this price (the expensive end).
 Showing the percentile range gives you a more honest view of what's actually available than a simple average, which can be skewed by outliers.

 Where do trucking fleets save the most on diesel?